 With this credit card, you Earn 5% back at Amazon.com and Whole Foods Market with eligible Prime membership, 2% back at restaurants, gas stations, and drugstores, and 1% back on all other purchases.

 There is no annual fee, no earning caps and no foreign transaction fees.

 When you use your card, you will actually be earning points.Earn 5% back at Amazon.com and Whole Foods Market with eligible Prime membership, 2% back at restaurants, gas stations, and drugstores, and 1% back on all other purchases.

 You can choose to redeem those points at Amazon (during checkout) or through Chase.

 When you check out at Amazon, you will see your point balance and would be able to apply those points to your purchase.
 Every 100 points = $1.

 But you can also redeem those points through Chase and get cash back, gift cards or travel.
 If you want cash back or gift cards, the value is the same as using the points at Amazon to shop.
 Every 100 points = $1.

-You will also receive a $70 Amazon.com gift card instantly upon approval.
+You will also Get a $70 Amazon.com Gift Card instantly upon credit card approval.
 The best part is you do not have to spend a certain amount of money in order to get the gift card.

 If you are already enjoying the benefits of Amazon Prime, this card is an obvious choice.